UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

 We present an introduction to profiling GPU-accelerated Deep Learning (DL) models using [PyTorch Profiler](https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html).
 Profiling is a necessary step in code development, as it permits identifying bottlenecks in an application.
 This in turn helps optimizing the application; and thus improving performance.
 This introduction is limited to profiling DL-application that runs on a single-GPU.
 By the end of this guide, readers are expected to learn about:

 - Defining the concept and the architecture of PyTorch Profiler.
-- Setting up PyTorch on an HPC system using different methods:
+- Setting up PyTorch profiler on an HPC system
-   - Loading modules
-   - Singularity container
-   - Virtual environment
 - Profling a PyTorch-based application.
 - Visualising the output data on a web browser with Tensorboard plugin, in particular, the metrics:
    - GPU usage